mananahmed/syllabi/agentsubjectobject.md

 ## Class Schedule

-* Wed Jan 17—Introductions & Overview of the Course.
-Readings TBA
+* Wed Jan 17—Introductions & Overview of the Course
+  * Judith Butler. *Psychic Life of Power: Theories in Subjection*.
+Stanford: Stanford University Press, 1997, pp. 1-31.
+  * Jean Baudrillard, “The System of Collecting” (1968) in John Elsner and Roger Cardinal, eds., *The Cultures of Collecting* (Harvard University Press, 1994), pp. 7-24
+  * Michel Foucault. *The Order of Things: An Archaeology of the Human Sciences* (1966; Vintage, 1994), chap.
+5, 8, 10
+  * Ronald Inden. *Human Agency in the Social Sciences* (London & Chicago: Criticalia, 2014)

 * Wed Jan 24--Chatterjee
 * Wed Jan 31—Chakravarti
 * Wed Feb 7—Chatterjee & Chakravarti (presentations)